 iOS 14 brings a range of valuable new features, and some of them are designed as Accessibility options but are equally useful to everyone.

 Sound Recognition is also an Accessibility feature that can give users with hearing challenges a visual cue for a variety of sounds happening around them.

 This accessibility feature wasn’t mentioned on stage, but it makes an iPhone capable of listening and identifying for things like doorbells, sirens, dogs barking, or babies crying.

-Handwriting recognition is not an easy task for artificial intelligence because the more intuitive a task is for humans, the harder it is for AI (Read our blog on differences between Artificial Intelligence and Human intelligence).
+Handwriting recognition is not an easy task for artificial intelligence because the more intuitive a task is for humans, the harder it is for AI (Artificial Intelligence vs Human intelligence).
 Nonetheless, Apple seems to have found a solution to this.

 In the latest update to iPadOS, when users write something using the Apple Pencil, the iPad can understand their scrawl and, with Scribble, convert it to typed text.
 It works like most machine learning, however, this wasn’t specifically identified as an AI-powered feature.